UConvertX

 Quick Tips

-Converting GB to MB in the decimal system is as simple as adding three zeros.
-So 3 GB becomes 3,000 MB, and 7.5 GB becomes 7,500 MB.
-For binary conversion, multiply by 1,024 instead.
-A quick mental shortcut for binary is to multiply by 1,000 and then add about 2.4 percent.
-So 4 GiB is roughly 4,000 plus 96, giving approximately 4,096 MiB, which is the exact answer.
+Converting GB to MB in this calculator is as simple as multiplying by 1,024.
+So 3 GB becomes 3,072 MB, and 7.5 GB becomes 7,680 MB.
+A quick mental shortcut is to multiply by 1,000 and then add about 2.4 percent.
+So 4 GB is roughly 4,000 plus 96, giving approximately 4,096 MB, which matches the tool's exact output.

 GB to MB Reference Table